 Ashton to Whaley Bridge.
 Excellent, newly resurfaced towpath from Ashton to Hyde.
 From there on to Marple and New Mills it’s mostly unimproved and often very muddy.
 The good surface returns at New Mills for a picturesque ride on to Bugsworth Basin, the historic terminus of the canal, and a stopping point on the Pennine Cycleway (NCN 68).

 West Yorkshire to Manchester.
 Good quality towpath, mostly compacted, cobbled or paved.
 National Cycle Network route 66.
 Some very picturesque sections.
-An excellent route across the Pennines.
+An excellent route across the Pennines, with further surface upgrades taking place.
 Short unpaved sections between Rochdale and north Manchester.

 Winsford to Runcorn.
 Many sections of towpath upgraded recently as part of NCN 5 and other routes.
 Other rural sections, however, are just grassy footpath and not easily rideable: check cycle.travel map for full details.